VladimirMakaev/cqrs-journey-doc/Reference_04_DeepDive.markdown

 3. After a restart, you need code to scan all your partitions for unpublished events.

-## Implementing a Messaging Infrastructure Using the Windows Azure Service Bus
+## Implementing a messaging infrastructure using the Windows Azure Service Bus

 The Windows Azure Service Bus offers a robust, cloud-based messaging infrastructure that you can use to transport your command and event